 This technology is effective and currently used as demonstrated by the work of Yang et al[60].
 They investigated the antifibrotic effects of an artificial miRNA targeting CTGF using the ultrasound-targeted cationic liposome-bearing microbubble destruction gene delivery system.
 Plasmids carrying the most effective artificial miRNA sequences were delivered by ultrasound-targeted cationic liposome-bearing microbubble destruction gene delivery system to rats with hepatic fibrosis.
 The results showed that this method of gene delivery effectively transported the plasmids to the rat liver.
 The artificial miRNA reduced hepatic fibrosis pathological alterations as well as the protein and mRNA expressions of CTGF and TGF-β1.
 Furthermore, the CTGF gene silencing decreased the levels of type I collagen and α-SMA.
 These data suggest that delivery of an artificial miRNA targeted against CTGF using ultrasound-targeted cationic liposome-bearing microbubble destruction may be an efficacious therapeutic method to ameliorate hepatic fibrosis.

-DISCUSSION
+CONCLUSION

 Gene therapy is at this moment, a novel alternative for the treatment of those diseases that currently have no satisfactory cure.
 In recent years, gene therapy has been directed to the treatment of mortal chronic degenerative diseases in order to offer the patient a better quality of life.
 For those diseases caused by lack of control in the expression of certain genes such hepatic fibrosis, delivery of genes that counteract this over-expression should be undoubtedly an excellent strategy to control it.
 That is why numerous articles are daily published in the experimental field of gene therapy addressing innovative strategies that provide information that hepatic fibrosis could be treated with gene therapy supporting its use in a near future in cirrhotic patients.